am2308/node-app/README.md

     - Runs ESLint to ensure code quality.
     - Runs unit tests using `npm test`.

+- **Scan for Vulnerabilities:**
+    - Uses Trivy to scan the application code filesystem for vulnerabilities.
+    - Uses OWASP Dependency Check used for security scanning of the third party  dependencies used in application as part of Software Composition Analysis process.

 - **Build Docker Image:**
     - Builds the Docker image for the Node.js application.

-- **Scan for Vulnerabilities:**
-    - Uses Trivy to scan the Docker image for vulnerabilities.
-    - Uses OWASP ZAP for security scanning.

 - **Push to ECR:**
-    - Pushes the Docker image to the Elastic Container Registry (ECR).
+    - Pushes the Docker image to the Elastic Container Registry (ECR) with scan on push enable.

 - **Deploy to ECS:**
     - Updates the ECS service with the new Docker image.